The secret powers of yogurt

 Dairy products account for about 18 percent of Canadians' daily fat intake8.
 Recommended fat intake, which represents between 20 and 35 percent of total energy intake, is normally 65g a day for women and 90g for men9.
 Eating yogurt can help you stay within the recommended limits.
 With usually about 5g of fat per serving, yogurt is healthy food, one that is not just low fat, but also contains proteins, vitamins and minerals.

-Proteins in yogurt and other dairy products are recognized to be of great value10.
+Proteins in regular yogurt and other dairy products are recognized to be of great value10.
 Not only are dairy proteins complete and fully absorbed by your body, they also provide essential amino acids that your body cannot produce itself and must obtain through food.
-One serving of yogurt provides an average of 4g of protein, representing 7 percent of recommended daily intake if you're a man and 9 percent if you're a woman.
+One serving of regular yogurt provides an average of 4g of protein, representing 7 percent of recommended daily intake if you're a man and 9 percent if you're a woman.

 You'll generally find the following vitamins and minerals in yogurt1: